What is Flyball?

 How do I enrol in classes?

-Download the Flyball Intake form or send an email to the Club Office for a copy.
-Return the registration form to the Office and await an invitation for the next Beginners intake.
+Download the Flyball Application Form or send an email to the Club Office for a copy.
+Return the form to the Office and await an invitation for the next Beginners intake.

-You do not need to be a member of the Club to register your interest but you will need to join the Club if you are invited to start classes.
+You do not need to be a member of the Club to apply but you will need to join the Club if you are invited to start classes.